Bank Millennium: History

+Predecessors and 1997 merger

-Bank Millennium SA was established in 1989 as Bank Inicjatyw Gospodarczych BIG SA.
+Bank Inicjatyw Gospodarczych (BIG SA) was established in 1989.
 Initially, 98% of shares in it were owned by Warta, Poczta Polska, PZU, Universal and Transakcja foreign trade headquarters (KC PZPR and ZSMP), and 2% were held by natural persons.
+In 1992 the Bank's shares debuted on the Warsaw Stock Exchange, the first public offering of a financial institution in Poland since the end of the Communist system.

+Bank Gdański was one of nine banks spun off in the late 1980s from the National Bank of Poland, the culmination of a sequence of reforms during the 1980s that brought an end to the country's single-tier banking system.
+It was reorganized in 1991 as a joint-stock corporation.

-In 1992 the Bank's shares—the first shares of a financial institution—debuted on the Warsaw Stock Exchange.
-In 1997 the Bank merged with Bank Gdański SA (1997).
-A year later in cooperation with its Portuguese shareholder and partner Banco Comercial Português (BCP), the Bank launched the Millennium retail service network.
-Today BCP holds 50.1% shares of Bank Millennium.
+In 1997 BIG merged with Bank Gdański to form BIG Bank Gdański, and Banco Comercial Português (BCP) acquired a 44.1-percent stake in the merged entity while Eureko acquired a further 15 percent..
+A year later, in cooperation with BCP, BIG Bank Gdański launched the Millennium retail service network.

+Later developments

+By 2018, BCP held 50.1% shares of Bank Millennium.

 May 31, 2019 Bank Millennium S.A. took over Euro Bank as a result of acquiring about 99.79% of the shares that were bought from Société Générale.
 On September 10, 2019, the Polish Financial Supervision Authority (KNF) granted permission to merge banks.
 On October 1, 2019, there was a legal merger, Bank Millennium and Euro Bank became one bank.